Clinical Professor of Law

 B.A. ( cum laude), Hanover College, 1984;

 J.D.
 Indiana University School of Law - Indianapolis, 1987

-Professor Quigley is the author of several academic journal articles on social justice and human rights and a book, Walking Together, Walking Far: How a U.S. and African Medical School Partnership Is Winning the Fight Against the HIV/AIDS Pandemic (Indiana University Press, 2009).
+Professor Quigley is the author of several academic journal articles on social justice and human rights, multiple mass media articles and columns, and two books, Walking Together, Walking Far: How a U.S. and African Medical School Partnership Is Winning the Fight Against the HIV/AIDS Pandemic (Indiana University Press, 2009) and How Human Rights Can Build Haiti: The Activists, the Lawyers, and the Grassroots Movement (Vanderbilt University Press, 2014).
 He has also served as the executive director of ACLU of Indiana and as a staff attorney with Indiana Legal Services.

 Books and Chapters